x-datascience-datacamp/2024-assignment-sklearn/README.md

-# Assignment 2 for the Advanced ML training @ BCG Gamma: scikit-learn API
+# Assignment 3 for the DataCamp course X-DataScience Master - scikit-learn API

 ## What we want you to check that you know how to do by doing this assignment: